The design of jamesrobertwatson.com

 • New focus: Thoughtful, Rational, Makes sense, Reason, Logic; in both design and culture

-• Added RSS feed
+• Added RSS feed (but dropped it a few months later)

 • Added Google search feature